Skip to Main Content

 The Hulbert Taft, Jr. Library

-US History: White Paper Project: Native America: Secondary Sources
+US History: White Paper Project: Native America: Secondary Source Books

-SECONDARY SOURCES will have more specific information about your topic.
+SECONDARY SOURCE BOOKS will have more specific information about your nation.

-• These books and journal articles are written by scholars and subject experts.
+• These books are written by scholars and subject experts.

 • The author often presents a new interpretation of your topic based upon a synthesis of based on primary sources, secondary source books, journal articles, and other scholarly materials.